Then, what did you change on the network? In most cases, scanning stops because of something you did changed without being aware of its effect.

 You just a new computer and the documents are not printing, although all documents are successfully printing from the previous computer.
 Your office uses PIN numbers for accoutability of copy and print usage?
 Yes?
 The this is how to correct the problem.

 You should click on the four colored Windows ican or enter the letters C O in your search bar.
 IF you use CO, CONTROL PANEL will become your selection and press the ENTER key.
 Then select DEVICES AND PRINTERS and press ENTER.
 Then point to the appropriate Konica Minolta printer, and right click onto PRINTING PREFERENCES.
 Select the BASIC tab, then select the AUTHENTICATION key.
 Then bypass the cell that says NAME or USER NAME and go to PASSWORD.
 Enter your PIN number in this cell but it will be hidden as you enter the digits.
 When you are done, press the key on the bottom that is APPLY and then OK, and exit out of PRINTING PREFERENCES.

 Your PIN number is now embedded into the PRINTING PREFFENCES and you should be able to print successfully.

 13. . . .
 How do I get a meter reading? . . .

-On the models the end in "4" or an "8", press the Menu key in the upper right corner of the Control panel, then the Counter key in the upper left edge of the control panel.
+On the models the end in "4", "8", "e" or an "i", press the Menu key in the upper right corner of the Control panel, then the Counter key in the upper left edge of the control panel.
 On the older models that do not end in "4" or "8", press the Utility Key on the control panel, then press the "Counter" or "Meter Count" key.
 It's as simple as that.